mshagirov/gator/README.md

 - Go
   - Required to install and build the gator application.
-Once compiled gator can be used as a stand along application without go.
+Once compiled gator can be used as a standalone application without go.
 (see [./go.mod](./go.mod) for Go version).
 - Postgres
   - Database server